The International Trade Blog Export Compliance

-If this year has taught us anything, it has taught us that even when our lives and our businesses appear to be running smoothly, they can be dramatically disrupted.
+If the last few years have taught us anything, it has taught us that even when our lives and our businesses appear to be running smoothly, they can be dramatically disrupted.

-While we can probably be forgiven for not anticipating a black swan event like a global pandemic, organizations that have a business disruption or disaster recovery plan in place are often better prepared to respond to heretofore unthinkable problems like implementing new safety protocols, setting up remote work spaces, and managing supply chain disruptions.
+While we can probably be forgiven for not anticipating a black swan event like a global pandemic, organizations that have a business disruption or disaster recovery plan in place are often better prepared to respond to heretofore unthinkable problems like implementing new safety protocols, managing supply chain disruptions, monitoring and complying with ever-changing import and export compliance restrictions.

 On the opposite end of the preparedness spectrum are organizations that choose to ignore potential problems that they should be aware of.
 Instead their leaders make excuses why the challenges that negatively impact other businesses in their industry won't be a problem for their own company.